jjliem/ProgressPortfolio/1_Bootcamp/plantshed/README.md

 To run this project, install it locally using npm:

 ```
-cd plantshed
+$ cd 1_Bootcamp/plantshed
 $ npm install
 $ npm start
 ```

-Then in a parallel terminal:
+And in a parallel terminal:

 ```
 $ npm run start-dev
 ```